 U.S. chemical companies: dynamic and competitiveChemical companies from the United States are among the industry’s leading global players.
-With a revenue of 48.2 billion U.S. dollars in 2016, Dow Chemical is the largest U.S. chemical company, and the world’s third largest behind German chemical companies BASF and Bayer.
-Other U.S. top companies are LyondellBasell, and DuPont.
+With a revenue of 38.5 billion U.S. dollars in 2020, Dow is the largest U.S. chemical company, and the world’s second largest behind German chemical company BASF.
+Other leading U.S. chemical companies are LyondellBasell, and DuPont.

 The U.S. chemical industry's economic contributionsWith the exception of Germany, the U.S. is the world’s largest exporter of chemical goods.
-In 2016, chemical exports were worth some 185 billion U.S. dollars.
-Most of it was generated through exports to the Asia-Pacific region.
-The leading countries of destination for chemical exports from the U.S. were Canada, Mexico, and China.
-However, the U.S. also has a large demand for chemical imports.
-In 2016, these imports were worth around 206 billion U.S. dollars.
+In 2020, U.S. chemical exports were worth some 184 billion U.S. dollars.
+The leading countries of destination for U.S. chemical exports were Canada, Mexico, and China.
+However, U.S. demand for chemical imports is also large.
+In 2019, these imports were worth around 264 billion U.S. dollars.

 Corresponding with its dimension, the chemical industry is an important employer.
 Approximately 529 thousand people work at U.S. chemical companies, including the pharmaceutical sector.
 This number is distinctly lower than in the early 2000s, when over 600 thousand employees were reported.
 In 2019, an average U.S. chemical production worker had a working week of 42.3 hours, and in 2020 had an hourly wage of 26.72 U.S. dollars.

 The U.S. chemical industry spends relevant amounts for research and development.
 In 2020, more than ten billion U.S. dollars were spent for R&D purposes in the chemical industry.
 That means that R&D funds have almost doubled over the last decade.
 Accordingly, the United States is the global leader in developing new chemical and pharmaceutical entities.